 Is Dubrovnik Worth Visiting for the Food?

 After a day of exploring, I like to EAT.
-I don’t skimp out when traveling, cause here is the thing…what are the chances you are going to visit again?
+I don’t skimp out when traveling cause here is the thing…what are the chances you will visit again?
 I always just try and go for that slightly expensive dish.

 Flying back to Croatia to try that restaurant you denied yourself the first time is unlikely!
 If you can, treat yourself!